 Pepperstone is currently licensed and/or authorised by the following regulatory bodies:

-- Tier-1 Regulators - Australian Securities & Investment Commission (ASIC) and the Financial Conduct Authority (FCA)
+- Tier-1 Regulators - Australian Securities & Investment Commission (ASIC), Financial Conduct Authority (FCA), and the European Union via MiFID

-- Tier-2 Regulators - Cyprus Securities & Exchange Commission (CySEC) and the Dubai Financial Services Authority (DFSA)
+- Tier-2 Regulators - Central Markets Authority (CMA) and the Dubai Financial Services Authority (DFSA)

-- Tier-3 Regulators - Securities Commission of the Bahamas (SCB)
+- Tier-4 Regulators - Securities Commission of the Bahamas (SCB) and the Financial Services Authority (FSA)

 About Trust Score: Trust Score, a proprietary algorithm that allows traders to get an at-a-glance rating of a broker’s overall trust, was originally developed for BrokerNotes.co’s sister site, ForexBrokers.com.
 Trust Score is based on our independent research and powered by the extensive data we’ve collected on brokers and regulatory agencies across a wide range of regulatory environments, jurisidictions, and countries.